LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 value is given to x, but y is still undefined.
 Then y gets a value in line 8.
 The comment space can be used any time it is helpful.
-If should be used in particular when something is printed, since this important action does not affect the variable list.
+In particular it should be used  when something is printed, since this important action does *not* affect the variable list.

 ====  ==  ==  =======================================
 Line  x   y   Comment